logzio/logz-docs/_source/user-guide/infrastructure-monitoring/aws-api-gateway.md

   - nshishkin
 ---

-## AWS Cloudwatch - API Gateway

 This dashboard provides an interface to view and analyze system metrics from AWS Cloudwatch - API Gateway.
+To learn more about this integration, check our [documentation](https://app.logz.io/#/dashboard/send-your-data/prometheus-sources/aws-apigateway-prometheus).

 | Metric visualization                     | Metrci name | Description                                                                                                                                                                                                                                |
 | ---------------------------------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |